Skip to content

 Exodus 19:10-11

 So G-d gave the Ten Commands on the 3rd day of the third month.
 The length of a lunar month is 29.53059 days.
 However, months are not made up of partial days.
 Some months are assigned 29 days and others have 30 so that over a long cycle whole days sync with months and years.
-Then the number of days from the Passover to the Ten Commandments is:
+Then the number of days from the Passover (Pesach) to the Ten Commandments is:

 MonthInterval within the monthNumber of Days